ZakDangerfield/Factmata_test/README.md

 Transforms the extracted data into a dictionary
 Loads the data into a PostgreSQL Database.

+My postgreSQL image shows just a snippet of 3 articles being extracted transfomed and loaded in PostgreSQL.
+My code has the ability to extract transform and load a vast number of articles with only limitations to those with Legal safeguards in place.
+(Unable to be extracted due to legal reasons.)

 there is also commented out sections that show that it is also possible to filter all articles in (r/News) by keywords and only showing articles that obtain these keywords.
 This function also calculayes how many time they appear in each article.